evgenyneu/Dodo/README.md

 ## Usage

 Add `import Dodo` to your source code if you used Carthage or CocoaPods setup methods.
+Dodo is an extension of a UIView class.
+You can reach it by using using the `dodo` property of any UIView or its subclass.

 ### Show and hide message bar

 ```Swift
 view.dodo.success("Everybody has won and all must have prizes.")